 Although avobenzone doesn’t disrupt hormones like other harmful ingredients, it is highly associated with irritation.

-This is a synthetic form of vitamin A. Hey, vitamin A is an antioxidant which is good for our skin! …Except when this ingredient interacts with the sun.
+This is a synthetic form of vitamin A. Hey, vitamin A is an antioxidant that is good for our skin! …Except when this ingredient interacts with the sun.
 The UV rays actually cause retinyl palmitate to create free radicals – the opposite of antioxidants!
 It’s unfortunately associated with an increased growth rate of skin lesions and tumors.

 - Octocrylene and octisalate are common skin allergens to avoid.